 Things to do in Villefranche-sur-Mer

-Some of Villefranche-sur-Mer’s must-see spots have specific opening hours and some activities are seasonal.
-So, check the attraction’s website or read the activity’s fine print before planning your visit.
+Some of Villefranche-sur-Mer’s attractions have specific opening hours, and beach activities are seasonal.
+Always double-check schedules before planning your visit.

 Psst… Further down in this article, you’ll find a map showing all these things to do in Villefranche-sur-Mer.